These little town blues

 Cooper was born in Statesville, N.C., the son of a prominent businessman there.
 He was educated in local schools and for the first years of his working life may have been assisting his father's interests.
 Historical records indicate that about 1904, about the age of 28, Cooper moved 70 miles west to Marion began a liquor rectifying operation, located in a four story brick building designated No. 3 on the map above, now part of the “Depot Historic District."
 Constructed several years earlier and known originally as the Buffaloe Building, the structure initially housed a “whiskey-cutting” operation known as R. H. Bennett’s Wholesale Liquor Sales and Rectifying.
 When Bennett relocated to another nearby location, Cooper moved in, enlarged the space, and developed his own whiskey-blending operation.
 He also appears to have had a retail outlet across the street, No. 4 on the map.

 The location was a good one, right across from the depot for the Clinchfield Railroad.
 That line, founded in 1902, ran from the coal fields of Virginia and Elkhorn City, Kentucky to the textile mills of South Carolina and connected with major lines.
+(Note below that one informant believes that the Southern Railroad provided service to Marion as early as 1870.)
 The railroad’s entry into tiny Marion was a definite boost to economic activity there.
 It also meant that many rural distillers scattered over the North Carolina countryside could send their raw whiskey to Cooper’s rectifying plant by train.
 Moreover, Cooper could send his products by railway express to other parts of North Carolina and throughout the South, many of them into “dry” counties.
 His location opposite the train depot also meant that thirsty travelers could step out of their coaches and into his emporium for a bottle or jug.

 Cooper sold his liquors in a variety of containers and provided them with highly colorful and interesting paper labels.
 One shown here for his “Sweet Mash Corn Whiskey” featured the North Carolina seal and and the state motto in Latin.
 Translated it means “to be, rather than to seem.”
 It is taken from Cicero’s treatise on “friendship” and translated liberally can be taken to mean that North Carolinians are truly friendly and not just pretending.
 The state was the last of the original Thirteen to adopt a motto and by then, it occurs to me, the good mottoes likely were taken.